opiopan/sonopi-digi/README.md

 </p>

 - **Gerber Data**<br>
-Eagle PCB designe files are placed at [here](./pcb/).
+Eagle PCB design files are placed at [here](./pcb/).
 You can also use [this gerber file archive](https://raw.githubusercontent.com/wiki/opiopan/sonopi-digi/data/sonopi-digi-gerber.zip) to order PCB production.

 - **BOM**<br>